 All types of alcohol may increase your risk of gout and worsen symptoms.
 When you drink alcohol, your kidneys must work to get rid of the alcohol rather than uric acid.
 This may cause uric acid to build up in the body, triggering gout.

 Some types of alcohol — such as beer — also contain purines.
-If you’re prone to gout, avoid all types of alcoholic beverages including:
+If you’re prone to gout, including:

 Sugary drinks may cause gout flare-ups.
 This is more common in adults who are overweight or obese.
 Sugary beverages like fruit juices flood your body with sugars called fructose.
 High blood sugar is linked to higher amounts of uric acid collecting in your body.